ebruchez/public/Predictions.md

 - Comments:
     - I will consider this prediction successful even if the compiler is not officially called Swift.js!
     - The intent of this prediction is that Swift.js will reuse much of the open source Swift toolchain, in the same way that [Scala.js](http://www.scala-js.org/) reuses much of the Scala toolchain.
 (As a counter example, there is at least one project attempting to do this on GitHub, but it implements a subset of Swift and appears very immature so doesn't qualify.)
+    - Swift already has the [Swift Intermediate Language](http://llvm.org/devmtg/2015-10/slides/GroffLattner-SILHighLevelIR.pdf) which could be the basis for a JavaScript backend.
     - Swift.js as described here doesn't compile to asm.js/WebAssembly, but maps to JavaScript in a way very similar to what [Scala.js](http://www.scala-js.org/) does.
     - One important difference is that Swift.js will be garbage-collected, while its LLVM version is reference-counted.
 Developers will have to be made aware of that difference.
 - Resolution: